Jacob Meyers Player Props: Astros vs. Rays

 - The pitching staff for the Rays has a collective 9.2 K/9, the eighth-best in the league.

-- The Rays' 3.69 team ERA ranks first across all league pitching staffs.
+- The Rays have the fourth-ranked team ERA among all league pitching staffs (3.82).

-- Rays pitchers combine to give up the third-fewest home runs in baseball (109 total, one per game).
+- Rays pitchers combine to surrender the seventh-fewest home runs in baseball (114 total, 1.1 per game).

-- Bradley makes the start for the Rays, his 16th of the season.
-He is 5-6 with a 5.17 ERA and 95 strikeouts through 71 1/3 innings pitched.
+- Littell (0-2 with a 5.11 ERA and 26 strikeouts in 24 2/3 innings pitched) makes the start for the Rays, his fourth of the season.

-- His most recent appearance was on Sunday against the Baltimore Orioles, when the righty went five innings, surrendering three earned runs while allowing five hits.
+- The right-hander last appeared in relief on Sunday, when he tossed two scoreless innings against the Baltimore Orioles while giving up one hit.

-- The 22-year-old has amassed an ERA of 5.17, with 12 strikeouts per nine innings, in 15 games this season.
-Opposing hitters have a .263 batting average against him.
+- The 27-year-old has an ERA of 5.11, with 9.5 strikeouts per nine innings, in 16 games this season.
+Opposing hitters have a .301 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.